-Below, we’ve rounded up a few of our favorite doughnut and doughnut-inspired dishes found in and around the city that will bring out your inner Homer Simpson (in no particular order).
+Below, we’ve rounded up a few of our favorite doughnut and doughnut-inspired dishes found in and around the city that will bring out the inner Homer Simpson in everyone.

 Arguably putting Philadelphia on the map for doughnut gourmands, Federal Donuts has solidified their reputation with just two items: doughnuts and fried chicken.
 But it is the variety of flavors that have locals and visitors alike making the trek to Federal Donuts’ five locations (Pennsport, Rittenhouse, University City, Northern Liberties and Citizens Bank Park).
 Choose from doughnuts hot-and-fresh from the fryer then dusted with creative sugar spice blends or the more cake-like fancy varieties in a rotating selection of flavors like cookies and cream, sticky bun and spicy peanut butter and jelly.
 Bonus: Getting married?
 Federal Donuts can make you a towering cake of doughnuts for your special day.

 Located in the Reading Terminal Market, Beiler’s offers a wide variety of authentic, homemade Pennsylvania Dutch doughnuts.
 With up to 40 varieties on display in a mouthwatering showcase, including hand-filled, bacon-covered and apple fritters, you should be prepared to walk away with at least a dozen new doughnut friends.
 Be sure to browse Beiler’s Bakery across the aisle for handmade sticky buns, rolls and traditional Whoopie Pies.